chrplr/gohello/README.md

 Now you have to decide if you want to use the local copy of the `github.com/chrplr/gohello` library, or the copy which is on the internet.

-In order to use the version of the module that is on github.com, you must run:
+In order to use a version of the module made available on github.com, you must run:

     go get github.com/chrplr/gohello